 The MESSENGER RS RDA is a single bundle; the bundle's LID is urn:nasa:pds:mess-rs-raw.
 The collections under the bundle have the LIDs shown in the first six rows of Table 4.

+The MESSENGER RS RDA references products in several context collections; thus "xxx" in Table 4 represents "investigation", "instrument_host", "instrument", and "target" (see also Figure 1).
+Note that the document collection (last row in Table 4) does not belong to the MESSENGER RS RDA; it is a member of the MESSENGER Mission bundle (Figure 1).